-Elijah answered the Lord, revealing what was on his heart:
+Elijah answered the Lord, sharing with us what was in his heart:

 God was well aware of the situation with the children of Israel and the murder of His prophets by Jezebel.
-He also understood the tremendous stress and fear that Elijah was feeling, and sent an angel to comfort him and feed him with heavenly cake.
-Then the Lord visited Elijah personally outside of a cave on Mount Sinai.
-Yet, Elijah remained emotionally drained and at the end of his rope.
-He had previously asked the Lord to take his life, and apparently still felt the same way about it.
+He also understood the tremendous stress, fatigue, and fear that Elijah was experiencing, having sent an angel to comfort, feed, and restore him with fresh-baked heavenly cake.
+Then the Lord even visited Elijah, outside of a cave on Mount Sinai, but Elijah remained emotionally drained and still feeling at the end of his rope.
+He had previously asked the Lord to take his life, and apparently, still felt the same way about it.

-The Lord responded by sending Elijah on a mission to Syria, which was even further north than Jezreel.
-God had some divine anointing for him to perform: 1) anoint Hazael as the new king over Syria, 2) Jehu as new king over Israel’s Northern Kingdom, replacing Ahab, and 3) anoint Elisha as the new prophet over Israel, replacing…Elijah.
+The Lord responded to Elijah by sending him on a mission to Syria, which was even further north than Jezreel.
+God had some divine anointing for him to perform: 1) anoint Hazael as the new king over Syria, 2) anoint Jehu as new king over Israel’s Northern Kingdom, replacing Ahab, and 3) anoint Elisha as the new prophet over Israel, replacing…Elijah.

-Honoring Elijah’s wishes to “retire”, God picked Elisha as the prophet to replace him.
+Honoring Elijah’s wishes to “retire”, God then picked Elisha as prophet to replace him.
 The old would anoint the new while on his way to Syria.

-God had answered Elijah’s prayers many times before – bringing on the three-and-a-half-year drought, miraculously feeding him and the widow of Sidon for three years, raising the widow’s sick son from the dead, bringing fire down from heaven in the contest with the prophets of Baal on Mount Carmel, and ending the terrible drought once this battle was won and the hearts of the people had returned to the Lord.
-Now, God was apparently answering Elijah’s prayers one more time – to end his time here on earth, although it would not happen in a conventional way.
-Elisha will then take the place of Elijah as faithful prophet once Elijah’s work for the Lord is done.
+God had answered Elijah’s prayers many times before – bringing on a three-and-a-half-year drought, miraculously feeding him and the widow of Sidon during the drought, raising the widow’s sick son from the dead, bringing fire down from heaven in a heavenly contest with the prophets of Baal on Mount Carmel, and ending the terrible drought once this battle was won and the hearts of the people had returned to the Lord.
+Now, God was answering Elijah’s prayer one more time – to end his time here on earth, although it would not happen in a conventional way.
+Elisha will take over the place of Elijah as God’s faithful prophet once Elijah’s work for the Lord is done.

-I know that feeling of being exhausted and just “done”.
-Sometimes, after we have given it all we have, there is nothing left to give.
-Stress and strain are cumulative in a person, and when we hit the wall with these, we are simply finished.
-That is where Elijah found himself, and the Lord did not condemn him for it.
+Many of us have known Elijah’s feeling of being mentally, physically, and spiritually exhausted – just “done”.
+Sometimes, after we have given it all we have, there is just nothing left to give.
+Stress and strain are cumulative in a person, and when we hit that wall, we are simply finished.
+This is where Elijah found himself, and the Lord did not condemn him for it.

-There will come a time to surrender our responsibilities and authority and to hand the reins over to someone else.
-Difficult as it may be, it is best to admit it when we have finally reached this point, and to have an honest talk with the Lord about it before taking any further action.
+There will eventually come a right time to surrender our duties, responsibilities, and authority, and to hand them over to someone else.
+Difficult as it may be, it is best to admit it when we have finally reached this point, but to have an honest talk with the Lord about it before taking any further action.
 With His superior knowledge, He may or may not agree with our timing – there could be something real good coming just down the road.

-When we finally do come to the time and place of “anointing our replacement”, there is often a bittersweet feeling to accompany it.
+When we do finally reach the time and place of “anointing our replacement”, there is often a bittersweet feeling to accompany it.
 Here it is very natural to wonder, “Am I doing the right thing?
-Is this truly God’s will for us?
+Is this truly God’s will for me?”
 We may not be so sure at the time.
-But if we have been honest with God about it and He permits us to move ahead, we move forward.
-If, over time, peace and relief exceed any regret, it was probably the right thing to do.
-That will all become more apparent with time.
+But if we have been honest in our conversations with God about it and He permits us to move ahead, we move forward.
+If, over time, peace and relief exceed any regret, it was probably the right thing for us to do.
+All will become more apparent with time.
 Right or wrong, God will likely place us somewhere else for a season to continue our service to Him.
-And like Elijah, God will bless us either way as long as we have acted in good faith, seeking His will.
+And like Elijah, the Lord will always bless us as we act in good faith, seeking to follow His will.

 Have you been in a position of responsibility or authority that you were compelled to give up because of excessive stress, strain, or fatigue?
 Perhaps you are in such a situation right now, one that is testing your limits.

 The best thing to do in such a case is to take it before the Lord.
 We are open and honest, and ask Him if He wants us to press on.
-Often He does want us to stay, relying more upon His divine help to see us through.
-But other times, this particular season of service has ended, and He has new roads for us to pursue.
+Often He does want us to stay, relying all the more upon His divine help to see us through.
+But other times, our particular season of service has ended, and He has new roads ready for us to pursue.

 Lord, we lay our current responsibilities before You, especially the ones that are taking a heavy toll upon us.
-Show us the ones where You want us to stay and to depend upon Your strength and power to carry us through.
-Show us the ones that are no longer in the center of Your will for us.
-If this be the case, provide a good “prophet in our place” to carry on that work for the sake of the kingdom and to benefit those we are serving.
+Show us where You want us to stay, depending upon Your strength and power to carry us through.
+Or show us the ones that are no longer in the center of Your will for us.
+If this be the case, provide a good “prophet in our place” to carry on that work for the sake of the kingdom, and to benefit those we are serving.
 Grant us Your wisdom and heart in these decisions.
 In Jesus’ name we pray, Amen.